retiman/hackerrank/README.md

-# template-typescript-repository
+# hackerrank

-Template repository for my private typescript projects.
+Problems and solutions for hackerrank.